-Submitted by Initiative for a Competitive Inner City
+Submitted by The Initiative for a Competitive Inner City (ICIC)

 Today, the Initiative for a Competitive Inner City (ICIC), and the University of Washington Foster School of Business’ Consulting and Business Development Center, with support from JPMorgan Chase, released a new report that affirms the approach of Ascend 2020, a promising new initiative to reduce barriers to capital and address gaps in support, and identifies the strategies needed to help entrepreneurs of color overcome the unique challenges they face stemming from structural biases in entrepreneurial ecosystems.